aasitamk/aasitamk.github.io/README.md

 ## Description

-> Infosec identified a security incident related to the leakage of AWS credentials.<br>
+> A security incident related to the leakage of AWS credentials has been indentified by **Infosec**.<br>
-> Carry out the steps 1 to 4 below to contain or prevent a possible attack.
+> The steps 1 to 4 below must be carried out in order to contain or prevent a possible attack.

 ## Procedure